Monster Eye Rice Krispie Treats

 -

-Add the mini marshmallows and stir slowly until just melted and glossy with no lumps.
+Add the mini marshmallows and marshmallow creme, and stir until completely smooth and melted.

 -